Shared bike and scooter parking locations citywide

 The sign that will be hung at each shared mobility hub.
 It includes a logo, rules about the program, and a link to the program webpage.

 Shared mobility devices are electric scooters (e-scooters) and electric bicycles (e-bikes) that are available to rent for short rides around the city.
 The City of Cleveland is working with Cuyahoga County to better organize these shared mobility devices around Cleveland.
-We’re installing over 70 shared mobility hubs around the City this Spring and Summer.
+We installed over 70 shared mobility hubs around the City in Summer 2025.

-Each hub will include a sign (pictured here) with rules and information about the program.
-Many hubs will also include blue bike racks to help bikes and scooters stay upright and out of the walkway.
+Each hub includes a sign (pictured here) with rules and information about the program.
+Most hubs also include blue bike racks to help bikes and scooters stay upright and out of the walkway.
 Each hub location was reviewed in coordination with the Ohio Department of Transportation.

 You can see each location's specifics, with photos, in our location reference document.